 None of this is theoretical.
 I have had 100% of my savings and income in crypto since 2013.
 Over 6 years I have made dozens of bitcoin of transactions every month.
 I still pay staff in bitcoin, I paid for my last holiday in bitcoin that I won betting with bitcoin!

-I was a bitcoin true believer and having built this business around bitcoin, I have every motivation for wishing it to succeed.
+I was a bitcoin true believer and having built this website around bitcoin, I have every motivation for wishing it to succeed.

 I am more excited than ever about the positive changes I thought bitcoin would bring to my own life and society as a whole.
 Now I realize those changes will come from multiple competing cryptos, with bitcoin taking an increasingly small role.